-The Consortium Agreement constitutes a contract among the partners of BECoop consortium which aims to define rights and obligations within the partnership for the purposes of carrying out the project's foreseen actions and activities.
+The Consortium Agreement constitutes a contract among the partners of the BECoop consortium that aims to define rights and obligations within the partnership for the purposes of carrying out the project's foreseen actions and activities23.
 The CA minimises the probability of later disputes as it provides rules and responsibilities during the project as well as defines the access rights to be granted to the partners concerning the project.
 In addition, rights and responsibilities are outlined among the consortium members concerning issues of the IP.